Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Materials and Methods

-An illustration of the structural descriptors investigated is reported in Fig.\ref{fig:2} and a summary of their definitions is reported in Tab.\ref{tab:0}.
+Fig.\ref{fig:2} illustrates these descriptors, and a summary of their definitions is reported in Tab.\ref{tab:0}.

-From the information in the cellular reconstruction SWC file, the nodes/edges defining the projections from those belonging to the soma were separated: all the nodes and corresponding edges within a distance 1.5x the nominal soma radius (radius of the first node in the SWC file) from the first node, namely the 'root', were assigned to the soma; the remaining ones to the projections.
+From the information in the cellular reconstruction SWC file, the nodes/edges defining the projections from those belonging to the soma were separated: all the nodes and corresponding edges within the nominal soma radius (radius of the first node in the SWC file) from the first node, namely the 'root', were assigned to the soma; the remaining ones to the projections.

 Using this soma threshold the cell was resampled, preserving the nodes that lie within the soma threshold.
 From this resampled soma the 3D surface mesh was constructed using Blender and the volume, $V_{soma}$, and surface, $S_{soma}$, of the soma calculated.
-The soma volume can be expressed in terms of the effective soma radius $R_{soma}$, which is the radius of a sphere of equivalent volume.
-Additionally, we calculated also the soma surface-to-volume ratio, $S/V_{soma}$ as ratio between $S_{soma}$ and $V_{soma}$; and the fraction of the soma surface covered by the cellular projections as sum of the projection connection area divided by the soma surface area ($\eta_{soma}$).
+The soma volume can be expressed in terms of the effective soma radius $R_{soma}$.